 Because areas of dysregulation have been pinpointed and training protocols set for those exact brain regions, your specific behavioral and emotional symptoms will be addressed.
 With regular sessions, brain dysregulation will improve, which helps you feel better physically and emotionally.Neurofeedback Explained

-Having an individual life coach is a great way to stay focused on a goal.
+Another great Top-Down approach is Coaching.
+It is a great way to stay focused on a goal.
 Coaching is future-oriented and specific.
-The coach helps you to clarify your goal(s) and define your “big win”.
-A specialized plan for accomplishing the goal(s) is developed, taking into account your unique strengths and talents.
+Coaching will help you clarify your “big win” and then develop a personalized plan for accomplishing the goal(s), taking into account your unique strengths and talents.
 Strategies for overcoming obstacles are also put into place.
-The initial coaching session is an hour, followed by half hour sessions.
-Sessions can be done in person, on the phone or on a video chat platform.
-Coaching goals vary from person to person and are as unique as you are.
-Business leaders, athletes, musicians and artists frequently use personal coaching, but it can be extremely helpful for anyone who would like to be their best self and achieve specific dreams.
+Business leaders, athletes, musicians and artists frequently use coaching, but it can be an appropriate part of a program of self-care for anyone who wants to be their best self and achieve specific goals.